paulfitz/daff-doc/types/coopy/Ordering.md

 ---
 layout: thing
 thing: class
-title: coopy.Ordering
+title: daff.Ordering
 ---
-# coopy.Ordering
+# daff.Ordering

   An ordered list of units, representing a merged view of rows in a local, remote, and (optionally) parent table.